 90% of the time this is caused by a Tape Loop that is made with incorrect tape stock.
 Other causes are a faulty Pinch Roller (Rubber Roller), Felts and tape feed bearings.
 All of these are in the service kit we provide and in most cases a service kit fitted correctly will remedy the problem.
 Other causes could be worn out motor bearings etc so your motor could need rebuilding.
 These are the most common causes.
 Feel free to email me at firstname.lastname@example.org to discuss your issue so I can help you get your Roland Space Echo repaired and functioning correctly.

 My motor needs new bearings are you able to rebuild the motor?

 Yes.
 If you send me just the motor (which is a much cheaper option due to shipping costs) I can rebuild the motor and send it back to you anywhere in the world for AU$250 plus return shipping.

 Can I post my Space Echo to you?

 Yes we receive Space Echo units for repair from all over the world.

 What is the cost for a clean and service?

-For a full clean service and alignment including replacement of felts, new tape loop, new feed bearing, polishing of heads and replacement of faulty capacitors is AU$350.00
+For a full clean service and alignment including replacement of felts, new tape loop, new feed bearing, polishing of heads is AU$650.00.

 Do you sell refurbished space echos?